Download page Configure Policies.

 Policy Setup Wizard

-For simple policies in the Controller, select Alert & Respond > Policies > Policy Setup Wizard.
+For simple policies, in the Controller UI, click Alert & Respond > Policies > Policy Setup Wizard.

 To create a notification policy, you must set up an SMTP server and supply an email address.
 The policy is then created.

-To modify the policy later, select the policy and click Edit.
+To modify the policy later, select the policy and click the Edit button.

 Create Policy Manually

-To create a policy manually in the Controller, select Alert & Respond > Policies > Create Policy Manually.
+To create a policy manually, in the Controller UI, click Alert & Respond > Policies > Create Policy Manually.

-The Create Policy page contains the following panels:
+The Create Policy window contains the following panels:

 - Trigger: Sets the events that trigger the policy, entities that are affected by the policy.